jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_connect_details.md

 ### Connection Failure Properties
 Set the connection timeout and the number of times Spotlight should attempt to connect to the Availability Group before raising the [Connection Failure alarm][availabilitygroup_alarm_monitoredserver_connectionfailure].

-{% include tip.html content="If the number of times Spotlight should attempt to connect to the Availability Group before raising an alarm is greater than 9 then type that number into the given field." %}

 ## Test the connection
 On entering / modifying connection details in the Spotlight Client, click **Test** to test the connection.